jerdog/auth0-blog/_posts/2018-08-15-react-and-storybook-a-tale-of-reusability.markdown

 ### Next Steps

-We have built a foundation to help us create our online banking web app with consistent branding by implementing a styleguide.
+We have built a foundation to help us create our online banking web app with consistent branding by implementing a style guide.
 In the next part of this series, we are going to learn how to use Storybook to create a sustainable component library that will act as the single source of truth for any component that we create.

 At Auth0, different teams are making extensive use of Storybook as a development and design tool.
 In the final chapter of this series, we are going to explore how we are converging designers and developers into a Design Systems team that is letting us iterate faster and develop better products for our cherished customers.